vilicvane/gcvs/README.md

 When things got messy, you may need to handle them yourself:

 1. Check out your working branch, fix contents and execute `cvsup` manually.
-2. Make sure no modification is made regarding to CVS (If there is any, revert it or commit them using CVS).
+2. Make sure no modification is made regarding to CVS (if there is any, revert it or commit them using CVS).
 3. Stage every change to Git repository, then execute `gcvs_git_commit_as_cvs_update` to commit.